gummyworm/monster/docs/ports.md

 (in other words the `CALL` macro can always resolve to a `JSR`), but you will still need to provide a way for source code, label names, etc. to be stored somewhere in the 24 bit address range.

+If the target has, say, 32K of RAM addressable like the Commodore Vic-20, execution will need to happen in multiple banks.
+It is important that the implementation of `CALL` for these platforms is bank-independent.
+Calling a routine via `CALL` must return to the bank that the procedure was called from.

+For simplicity, a single segment should be within a single bank.
+Code within a bank can `JSR` to other routines in the segment freely.

 |  MACRO                  | DESCRIPTION
 |-------------------------|--------------------------------------------------------------------------------------------------
 | `CALL <PROC>`           | Within the same bank evaluates to a JSR, otherwise switches to the correct bank and calls PROC